 … born explorers and should be encouraged to express their discoveries in their own languages.
 They, therefore have a right to a rich variety of opportunities and materials for giving voice to their theories.

 …see professional development as not only conferences, workshops and in-services but an essential element of daily life.
-As teachers examine and reflect upon their work they broaden their vision of education.
+As educators examine and reflect upon their work they broaden their vision of education.

 MacDonald Montessori School